JairajJangle/react-native-visibility-sensor/README.md

-# react-native-component-inview
+# @se09deluca/react-native-component-inview

-A React Native wrapper to check whether a component is in the view port to track impressions and clicks
+A React Native wrapper to check whether a component is in the viewport.
+Useful to track impressions, clicks or implements custom logic.

+It works on **Android, iOS & Web** .

 <table border="0">
  <tr>